Kennesaw State University U Club on Frey

 Todd & Associates teamed with American Campus Communities taking over design services from schematic design to construction completion.
-Located within walking distance to the campus, this-864-bed, off-campus, privatized student housing community features the architectural elements of Southern Colonial-style housing.
+Located within walking distance to the campus, this-864-bed, off-campus, privatized student housing community features the architectural elements of Southern Colonial-style.
 Built-in two phases, U Club on Frey has ten 4-story buildings house 4-bedroom flats, with the additional units within 3-story, 4-bedroom townhome units.
 Phase I included the build-out of 456 beds.
-The additional 408 beds were added to the 2nd phase.
-Offering an array of amenities, one of the two clubhouses features a 2-story, 6,500 sq. ft. community center is equipped with a fitness center, a spacious lounge with a gaming area, and features social, and recreational, and educational activities.
+The additional 408 beds were added to Phase II.
+Offering an array of amenities, one of the two clubhouses features a 2-story, 6,500 sq. ft. community center equipped with a fitness center, a spacious lounge with a gaming area, and features social and recreational, and educational activities.
 Outdoor amenities include 2 pools with a hot tub, fire pit, lounge areas, and sun deck.

 College & University